 Finished Product Release Control (FPRC) tests

 For imported products at least the identification and assay of the API content should be performed by an approved laboratory (FPRC) after importation.
 This is to verify that the product has not been affected adversely during transportation.
 Exemption from this requirement may be applied for according to the Post-Importation Testing of Medicines guideline.

+7 www.sahpra.org.za

 Finished Product Release Responsibility (FPRR) criteria